Spawn Guide • Fire Starter Hunt

 Best biome family Hot biomes first

-Start in wide desert or mesa terrain first.
+Start with wide desert, mesa or similar dry terrain.
 You want a route with strong visibility so you can sweep it quickly and keep spotting fresh spawns.

 The hunt is about route efficiency and spawn turnover.
-Charmander is popular, so expect some grind, but a good dry-biome loop during the day keeps the odds working for you.
+Charmander is popular, so expect some grind, but a good dry-biome loop gives the odds more chances to work for you.

 💡